Confidence bands for Horvitz-Thompson estimators using sampled noisy functional data: Appendix

-We first decompose the difference between the estimator $ \widehat{\mu}_N(t)$ and its target $\mu_N(t)$ as the sum of two stochastic components, one pertaining to the sampling variability and the other to the measurement errors, and of a deterministic bias component:
+\begin{pf*}{Proof of Theorem \ref{asymptotic normality mu_hat}} We first decompose the difference between the estimator $ \widehat{\mu }_N(t)$ and its target $\mu_N(t)$ as the sum of two stochastic components, one pertaining to the sampling variability and the other to the measurement errors, and of a deterministic bias component: {\arabic{equation}} where $\tilde{X}_k(t)$ and $ \tilde{\varepsilon}_k(t)$ are defined in \eqref{def tilde X eps Delta}.